-Route Description for Rawson Lake hike
+Route Description for Rawson Lake

-After approximately 20 minutes you cross over Sarrail Creek on a wooden bridge, just afterwards is a signed turn-off to the left for Rawson Lake.
-The sign lists the distance to Rawson Lake as 2.7km.
+After approximately 20 minutes, you’ll cross over Sarrail Creek on a wooden bridge, just afterwards is a signed turn-off to the left for Rawson Lake.
+The sign lists the distance to Rawson Lake as 2.7 km.
 The path to Rawson Lake goes steadily uphill through a subalpine forest.
 This part of the hike to Rawson Lake is described anywhere from an easy hike to ‘actually quite difficult’.

-Once at Rawson Lake (it 3.4km and 275m of elevation gain from the car), the path goes to the left, contouring around Rawson Lake.
+Once at Rawson Lake (it 3.4 km and 275 m of elevation gain from the car), the path goes to the left, contouring around Rawson Lake.
 There is an outhouse nearby as you go to your left.

 The path around Rawson Lake is fantastic, and there are many places to stop and enjoy a break.
 The view across Rawson Lake to Sarrail Ridge is spectacular, as is the view from the far end of Rawson Lake.

-If you’re feeling good, continue to follow the path as it soon swings to the right at the end of Rawson Lake and you can see Sarrail Ridge in front of you.
+As you get near the far end of the lake, the path gets rocky and narrower here, so it is hard to hold a child’s hand on this path.
+When we have young children with us, this is where we normally turn back on day trips.
+If you’re feeling good, continue to follow the path, as it soon swings to the right at the end of Rawson Lake and you can see Sarrail Ridge in front of you.

 To return to your car, simply retrace your steps on the way down.

-Get here early, as the hike to Rawson Lake is very popular, and the parking lot fills up early.
+- Get here early, as the hike to Rawson Lake is very popular, and the parking lot fills up early.

-This is prime bear country, so hike in groups and take bear-spray.
+- This is prime bear country, so hike in groups and take bear-spray.

-You can snowshoe to Rawson Lake in winter, however the route around Rawson Lake and up to Sarrail Ridge is very dangerous due to Avalanche risk and should not be attempted.
+- You can snowshoe to Rawson Lake in winter, however the route around Rawson Lake and up to Sarrail Ridge is very dangerous due to avalanche risk and should not be attempted.
 Be careful and stay off of Rawson Lake in winter, people have fallen through the ice in recent years.

-Check out our YouTube video on this great family hike.
+- Check out our YouTube video on this great family hike.

-Similar hikes to the Rawson Lake hike
+Getting to the Rawson Lake Trailhead